 How often should my child visit the dentist?

-Most children should visit the dentist every six months for routine checkups and cleanings.
+Most children should visit the dentist every six months for routine cleanings and exams.
 Some children may need more frequent visits depending on their individual dental needs.

 How can I prepare my child for their dental appointment?